View Marilyn Engemann's Obituary on emissourian.com and share memories

 |

+Among her survivors are her son, Kevin Engemann and wife Christy, Marthasville; three grandchildren, Katie, Ryan and Lauren Engemann; one brother, Ardell Schelich and wife Laverne, Washington; one sister-in-law, Fran Schelich, Washington; other relatives and friends.

+She was preceded in death by her husband, Leroy Engemann; her parents; and two brothers, Curtis Schelich and wife Dorothy, and Merrill Schelich.

-Visitation will be Thursday, Jan.
+Visitation was held Thursday, Jan.
 30, from 4 to 8 p.m. at Nieburg-Vitt, Miller Funeral Home, Washington.

+A Mass of Christian burial was held Friday, Jan.
+31, at 10 a.m. at St. Francis Borgia Church, with interment in the church cemetery.

+In lieu of flowers, memorial donations can be made to the Concord Hill Tech Foundation or St. Francis Borgia Grade School.